-The question has been asked; why did Jesus not assign the care of his Mother to his brothers?
-Why to John the apostle?
-This question automatically questions the perpetual virginity of Mary, but that is not my concern now, for what the Church holds and teaches about perpetual virginity of Mary certainly needs no bickering.
+The question has been asked; why did he not assign his Mother’s care to his brothers?
+Why to John, the apostle?
+This question automatically questions Mary’s perpetual virginity, but that is not my concern now, for what the Church holds and teaches about the perpetual virginity of Mary certainly needs no bickering.

-Mary, a good mother that she was raised Jesus and his so called brothers with love, even though his “brothers” did not believe in the divinity of Jesus, Mary did.
-It is not recorded anywhere that Mary had problem with Jesus’ so called brothers.
-Reason or common sense would tell us that no good mother would abandon her children for no reason to live with another person, Mary wouldn’t have abandoned her children to live with John the apostle.
-And Jesus who preached love, peace and reconciliation would not separate mother and children, he would rather reconcile them if there was any form of discord.
+Mary, a good mother who raised Jesus and his so-called brothers with love, even though his “brothers” did not believe in the divinity of Jesus, Mary did.
+It is not recorded anywhere that Mary had a problem with Jesus’ so called brothers.
+Reason or common sense would tell us that no good mother would abandon her children for no reason to live with another person; Mary wouldn’t have abandoned her children to live with John, the apostle.
+And Jesus, who preached love, peace, and reconciliation, would not separate mother and children; rather, he would reconcile them if there were any form of discord.

-It is our faith that Christ came to reconcile man to God and to one another, therefore it is unreasonable to conclude that Jesus assigned Mary his Mother to John simply because his “brothers” did not believe in him.
-The giving of Mary to John and John to Mary is the Lord’s priceless gift to the Church through the only apostle and a representative of the Church at the foot of the cross.
+It is our faith that Christ came to reconcile man to God and one another.
+Therefore it is unreasonable to conclude that Jesus assigned Mary his Mother to John simply because his “brothers” did not believe in him.
+Mary’s giving to John and John to Mary is the Lord’s priceless gift to the Church through the only apostle and a representative of the Church at the foot of the cross.
 The Blessed Virgin Mary remains an amazing gift of God to the Church, and honoring her glorifies God.
-No spirit of repression, antagonism or protest would bring down she whom God has raised.
+No spirit of repression, antagonism, or protest would bring down she whom God has raised.
 All generations would sure call her blessed.